 - Activate your device and say “Play (podcast name)” or similar.

-The best ones for you to listen to will depend heavily on what you’re interested in.
-Nowadays there are hundreds of thousands of podcasts to choose from, with tens of millions of episodes already published.
+The best podcasts for you to listen to will depend heavily on what you’re interested in.
+Nowadays, there are millions of shows to choose from, with tens of millions of episodes already published.
 No matter what niche interest you have, there’s probably a podcast for it if you do a little searching.